HAN-2/MOIST/README.md

 B --> isotopic compositions (‰) <br>

 # WHEN THE CODE IS RUNNING:
-WHen the code is running, there is a dynamic number (%) at the left corner of command window, which is helpful to check if the program is stucked or the time it gonna take.
+When the code is running, there is a dynamic number (%) at the left corner of command window, which is helpful to check if the program is stucked or the time it gonna take.

 # HOW TO PLOT: